-Through a partnership with a local community organization dedicated to supporting older adults, I have developed and am disseminating a dual-task ("thinking while moving") physical activity-based intervention for older adults managing mild cognitive impairment.
-I am focused on examining not only the most effective lifestyle and behavior-based therapies to improve cognitive and motor function, but also methods by which to deliver these novel therapies into community settings with unique strengths and challenges.
-Acquiring a better understanding of our older adult community members' perspectives regarding the appeal and usability of proposed therapeutic strategies is a central focus of my work.
+Through an ongoing partnership with a local community organization dedicated to supporting older adults, I have developed and am disseminating a dual-task ("thinking while moving") physical activity-based intervention for older adults managing mild cognitive impairment.
+I am interested in examining not only the most effective lifestyle and behavior-based therapies to improve cognitive and motor function, but also methods by which to deliver these novel therapies into community settings with unique strengths and challenges.
+Acquiring a more complete understanding of our older adult community members' perspectives surrounding the appeal and usability of proposed therapeutic strategies is central to my work.

-I am also a co-investigator on a Veterans Affairs Small Projects in Rehabilitation Research (SPiRE) grant to study the effects of high intensity interval exercise training (HIIT) on physical performance, muscle strength and quality, frailty, and micro-RNA profiles among older adults.
+I am also a co-investigator on a Veterans Affairs Small Projects in Rehabilitation Research (SPiRE) grant to study the impact of high intensity interval exercise training (HIIT) on physical performance, muscle strength and quality, frailty, and muscle blood flow among older adult veterans.
 This important work will help to inform future, larger-scale intervention strategies that employ HIIT to promote successful aging in various clinical contexts.

-In addition, through an ongoing collaboration with the Health Foundation for Western and Central New York I am Project Director on a mixed methods assessment focused on better understand primary care providers‘ perspectives, attitudes, and practices regarding screening for fall risk among older patients.
-The results of our assessment will directly inform development of future community and primary-care based fall prevention programs in the Western and Central New York region.
+In addition, through an ongoing collaboration with the Health Foundation for Western and Central New York I am Project Director on a mixed methods assessment focused on better understand primary care providers‘ perspectives, attitudes, and practices regarding screening for fall risk and depression among older patients.
+The results of our assessment are directly informing development of novel community and primary-care based intervention programs in the Western and Central New York region.

 Over the past 4 years I have worked extensively in medical education, striving to improve the research training that primary care providers receive at ever level of their medical education.
 I work closely with medical students, residents, and faculty members in primary care to inspire the physician-scientist to embrace evidence-based medicine, develop their critical thinking skills, and apply rigor to their practice.